Sha Tin Road

-Sha Tin Road, opened on 6 November 1984, is a dual-2 lane expressway in Hong Kong.
+Sha Tin Road (Chinese: 沙田路), opened on 6 November 1984, is a dual-2 lane expressway in Hong Kong.
 It links Lion Rock Tunnel Road and Tai Po Road — Sha Tin, forming a part of Route 1.

 This 3.4 km road is mostly elevated, running at the foothills on the eastern bank of the Shing Mun River, bypassing the town centre of Sha Tin, which is to its west.
 The road crosses the river on Dragon Bridge (錦龍橋) near City One and joins Tai Po Road - Sha Tin near the Sha Tin Racecourse.

 Interchanges and Junctions

 The section of Route 1 that runs through Sha Tin Road has 6 exits.
 They are numbered 11A, 11B, 12, 12A, 12B, and 12C.
 The entire road is in Sha Tin District.